ajomon-jose/Fruits-Classification-using-CNN/README.md

-Optimization	Early stopping, data augmentation Validation	Use the dataset's test set for validation Realistic Simulation	Apply to images captured in real supermarket scenarios using smartphones Latency Measurement	Simulate on hardware similar to checkout systems
+Optimization	Early stopping, data augmentation Validation	Use the dataset's test set for validation Realistic Simulation	Apply to images captured in real supermarket scenarios using smartphones Latency Measurement	Simulate on hardware similar to checkout systems.